 How is the media reporting the stories you've seen in the news this week?
 You can count on Eric Burns and FOX News Watch to cover the coverage!

-This weekend, on the Saturday, July 10 edition "FOX News Watch" ...
+This weekend, on the Saturday, June 19 edition of "FOX News Watch" ...

 • Jim Pinkerton of Newsday

 • Neal Gabler media writer and author

 Watch at 6:30 p.m.
 ET or catch one of our repeats at 11:30 p.m.
 ET, 2:30 a.m.
 ET and 6:30 a.m.
 ET!

 -- The Associated Press contributed to this story.